 - Once deployed, verify that the site and file are accessible from clients on your network in this format: http://hostname/securlysso/debug.aspx (Hostname is preferred because of intranet zone settings for authentication.
 If you are using the FQDN, additional security settings may need to be changed in your browser.)

 No dots (No FQDN) can be used in the IIS server path.

 Enable AD SSO in the Securly UI

-- Navigate to Policy Editor > Global Settings > Enable Active Directory SSO
+- Navigate to the Policy Editor > Global Settings > Enable Active Directory single sign-on

-- Check the checkbox for Enable Active Directory SSO.
+- Toggle the switch to Enable Active Directory SSO.
 This will open the intranet address field.

-Note that if you have several G Suite domains you may enter multiple mapping, but all should point to your Active Directory domain.
+Note that if you have several G Suite domains, you may enter multiple mappings, but all should point to your Active Directory domain.